A - Z

 Each classroom has portable devices; students also have access to our Technology Centre during lessons or at lunch times.
 Each student has a folder where work can be saved and accessed from any computer-either in the suite or in the class.

 Kick Start - Pārāwai School’s Kick Start Programme is for children soon to be turning 5.
-Kick Start can be attended up to one term before a child starts school.
+Kick Start can be attended in the term prior to a child starting school.
 The programme is designed to help parents/caregivers make a seamless and enjoyable start to school.
 It helps develop children’s readiness for shool in literacy, numeracy, motor skills and self help skills.
 It also is to help form relationships between families, teachers and children.
 Please enquire at the office for the date that your child can start their Kick Start Programme.

 Every three years Parawai School undergoes an external review by the Education Review Office.
-Our most recent ERO report can be found here: https://www.ero.govt.nz/review-reports/parawai-school-27-06-2016/
+Our most recent ERO report can be found here: ERO 2019

 At the beginning of each year you will be sent home a letter from the classroom teacher outlining the homework programme for the year.
 This varies from year to year.
 It is important that we all know what is required.
 If you have any queries at any time, then please contact the school.